openeuropa/oe_migration/README.md

-# OpenEuropa oe_migration
+# OpenEuropa Migration

-The OpenEuropa oe_migration provides extensions to the core migration framework, to migrate data from Drupal 7 to the OpenEuropa project.
+The OpenEuropa Migration provides extensions to the core migration framework, to migrate data from Drupal 7 to the OpenEuropa project.

 ## Development setup